itscodenation/flw1-rps-20-21-starter/INSTRUCTIONS.md

 `git commit -m "example comment"`
 `git push origin master`

-### 3) index.html
+### 4) index.html
 The HTML file in this repo is not fully complete as of right now.
 Follow the comments within the file before moving on to the script.js file.

-### 4) script.js
+### 5) script.js
 Use the comments within the script.js file to help you complete the missing components of this game.
-Follow the comments within the file before moving on to the script.js file.
+Follow the comments within the file before moving on to the extensions.

-### 5) Extensions
+### 6) Extensions
 See above for project extensions.